prcutler/stoneopen/wp-content/plugins/photo-gallery/readme.txt

 = 7.
 Is it possible to add advertising or watermark over the images with free version? = Yes, it is possible to add advertising and/or watermark over the images.
 In both cases it can be only a single ad/watermark for all images.

+= 8.
+What are the best dimensions to set for Photo Gallery Images? = We recommend to use images with the width of 1200px to 1600px.
+In order to speed up the load time of one's site, please use images with size of 500-700 KB or less.

+= 9.
+Can I add images to my galleries which had already been uploaded to WordPress Media Library? = To enable the feature of adding Media Library images, go to Photo Gallery > Options > Global Options and set Import from Media Library option to Yes.
+After that you will be able to import photos from Media Library to Photo Gallery.

 == Changelog ==

+= 1.2.94 =
+* Fixed: Gallery media uploader files with withespaces in name.

+= 1.2.93 =
+* Added: Introduction tour.

+= 1.2.92 =
+* Fixed: Autoplay in lightbox.

+= 1.2.91 =
+* Fixed: Sort randomly in album views.
+* Added: Ligthbox background transparency.

+= 1.2.90 =
+* Fixed: Ecommerce loading div.
+* Fixed: Albums mosaic view.
+* Changed: Featured plugins page.

+= 1.2.89 =
+* Fixed: Possibility to set featured image for gallery custom post types.
+* Fixed: Masonry album thumbnail container transparency.
+* Fixed: Share conflict with Jetpack.
+* Fixed: Load more.

+= 1.2.88 =
+*  Fixed: Prevent javascript errors with empty options.
+*  Changed: Dutch translation (Thanks to Gerben H. Dijkstra).
+*  Changed: Italian translation (Thanks to Fabio Massimo Pari).
+*  Changed: Gallery/Album author do not change on update.
+*  Improved: Filemanager load time.

+= 1.2.87 =
+*  Changed: User Manual links.
+*  Fixed: Facebook add-on autoupdate bug.
+*  Added: Ecommerce add-on notice.

 = 1.2.86 =
 *  Added: Ecommerce add-on.